 Our Bread Street studio, designed by us, was developed from the shell of a redundant warehouse and is considered to be one of the greenest office developments in Edinburgh.
 Its open plan encourages teamwork and good communications and is an inspiring place in which to work creatively.
-In Forres we are lucky enough to work in the most elegant villa in the town and are well placed to deliver projects throughout the Highlands and Islands.
+In Inverness we are lucky enough to work our recently completed project for Scottish Canals, in the Carse Hub.
+We remain well placed to deliver projects throughout the Highlands and Islands.

 In its early years the practice gained a reputation for the design of modernist housing including the Ochlochy housing estate in Dunblane and the private Leuchie House and Upper Exbury which ultimately led to the commission to design Sunninghill Park for the Duke and Duchess of York in the 1980s.
 During this period, the practice was also responsible for the design of the landmark Hepworth and Epstein exhibitions for the Edinburgh International Festival.

 During the 1970s the practice was responsible for the design of the seminal Eden Court and Pitlochry Festival Theatres and, in the 1990s, the design of the Edinburgh Festival Theatre, a project which firmly established LDN’s reputation for meticulous conservation complemented by creative contemporary design.
 The Beacon Arts Centre in Greenock is our latest building for the performing arts and maintains our exemplary reputation in this area.